-- Priority admissions consideration to several prestigious fouryear institutions, including UCLA.
-Admittance rates for UCLA (tabulated for Fall 2018) for TAP/Honors students was 77.7% versus 20.5% for non-TAP/Honors students! - An enriched academic program allowing students to gain opportunities to pursue topics and projects of individual interest within courses taken; opportunity to gain valuable critical thinking, research and writing skills; opportunities to explore interdisciplinary approaches to course topics - Assistance in the transfer process - UCLA Library Card - Transcripts that reflect participation in the program - Participation in TAP/Honors allows you to have a non-impacted Alternative Major Selection at UCLA - A "fast pass" into the bookstore during the first week of each semester - Regular opportunities for interaction with faculty mentors and program director - · Individualized counseling with an Honors Counselor - Opportunity to attend the annual Honors Students research Conference at UC Irvine and the TAP/Transfer Conference at UCLA students' transcripts.
-For each honors course, students will complete a research project or paper designed in collaboration with the Honors Director Mike Fenton, and the faculty mentor teaching the course.
+- Priority admissions consideration to several prestigious four-year institutions, including UCLA.
+Average admittance rates for UCLA for TAP/Honors students was 75% versus 20% for non-TAP/Honors students!
+This admissions rate difference has been similar over the past 10 years.
+LAMC admittance data for fall 2022: 4 students were certified and applied to UCLA and all 4 students were offered admission. - An enriched academic program allowing students to gain opportunities to pursue topics and projects of individual inter-est within courses taken; opportunity to gain valuable critical thinking, research and writing skills; opportunities to explore interdisciplinary approaches to course topics - Assistance in the transfer process - UCLA Library Card - Transcripts that reflect participation in the program - Participation in TAP/Honors allows you to have a nonim¬pacted Alternative Major Selection at UCLA - Regular opportunities for interaction with faculty mentors and program director - Individualized counseling with an Honors Counselor - Opportunity to attend the annual Honors Students research Conference at UC Irvine and the TAP/Transfer Conference at UCLA - Admittance into the Honors Transfer Program Canvas Shell

-Program Participation - Students will complete five honors courses with a "B" or better on the Honors project and in the UC transferable class, and honors designation will appear on
+Program Participation - Students will complete fifteen honors units with a "B" or better on the Honors project and in the UC transferable class, and honors designation will appear on students' transcripts.
+This may be three 5-unit courses, five